 The Tax Assessors Office is responsible for taxation in conformity with existing statutes and regulations and prepares all assessment rolls as required by law.
 Exemptions and partial exemption such as qualified veterans or their widowed spouses, qualifying senior citizens, houses of worship and certain schools are administered by this office.

 The Tax Assessor represents the Township in all tax appeals before the Bergen County Board of Taxation and State appeals before the Tax Court of New Jersey.
 The assessor protects the municipality and makes certain that an unfair amount of county taxes is not being paid.

 The State of New Jersey offers several programs for property tax relief.
 You may be eligible for one or more of these:

 Each of the above listed benefits have specific eligibility criteria and filing deadlines.

 Taxpayers who disagree with their property’s assessment have the right to appeal to the Bergen County Board of Taxation on or before April 1 or 45 days from the date the Assessment Notifications are mailed by the taxing district, whichever is later.
-Appeal forms can be requested from the Bergen County Board of Taxation, or can be downloaded in PDF format:

 If the property is assessed for more than $1,000,000 the taxpayer can appeal directly to the N.J.
 State Tax Court.
 If you are dissatisfied with the judgment of the Bergen County Board of Taxation, you may file an appeal with the N.J.
 State Tax Court within 45 days from the date of the final judgment.